andehury/YOYO-Fusion/README.md

 ## Key Features

-- Consensus Center: Determine the center (select a fine-tuned model) or estimate the center (lower median / geometric median)
+- **Consensus Center**: Determine the center (select a fine-tuned model) or estimate the center (standard median / geometric median).
-- Subspace Truncation: Projects weight differences into a low-rank subspace (rank ≤ K−1 for K models) to remove consensus noise.
+- **Subspace Truncation**: Projects weight differences into a low-rank subspace (rank ≤ K−1 for K models) to remove consensus noise.
-- Outlier Suppression: Applies Tukey’s biweight weighting in the subspace to downweight anomalous models per dimension.
+- **Robust Fusion**: Supports both IRLS-based Welsch weighting and Tukey biweight for outlier suppression in the subspace.
+- **Matrix Boost (Optional)**: Enhances residual components for linear/attention layers by equalizing singular values to the maximum.
-- Norm Preservation: Automatically rescales output to match the average norm statistics of input models.
+- **Norm Preservation**: Restores output tensor norm to match either the average or a specific input model’s norm.
+- **Sign Alignment**: Optional coordinate-wise sign flipping to align directions with a reference model.
-- Full Compatibility: Supports both single-file (`model.safetensors`) and sharded (`model.safetensors.index.json`) Hugging Face–style models.
+- **Full Compatibility**: Supports both single-file (`model.safetensors`) and sharded (`model.safetensors.index.json`) Hugging Face–style models.
-- Memory Efficient: Processes one tensor at a time; no need to load all models fully into GPU memory.
+- **Memory Efficient**: Processes one tensor at a time; no need to load all models fully into GPU memory.

 ---